-Phyllodes tumor—once more commonly referred to as cystosarcoma phyllodes (from Greek kystis ["sac, bladder"], sarkoma ["fleshy tumor"], and phyllon ["leaf"])—is a rare, predominantly benign tumor that occurs almost exclusively in the female breast.[1, 2] Grossly, the tumor displays characteristics of a large, malignant sarcoma, takes on a leaflike appearance when sectioned, and displays epithelial, cystlike spaces when viewed histologically.
+Phyllodes tumor—once more commonly referred to as cystosarcoma phyllodes (from Greek kystis ["sac, bladder"], sarkoma ["fleshy tumor"], and phyllon ["leaf"])—is a rare, predominantly benign tumor that occurs almost exclusively in the female breast (the left more often than the right).[1, 2] Grossly, the tumor displays characteristics of a large malignant sarcoma, takes on a leaflike appearance when sectioned, and displays epithelial cystlike spaces when viewed histologically.

 Because most of these tumors are benign, the term cystosarcoma is potentially misleading.
 Accordingly, the term currently favored is phyllodes tumor.

-Because of limited data, the relative percentages of benign and malignant phyllodes tumors are not well defined.
+Because of limited data, the relative percentages of benign and malignant phyllodes tumors have not been well defined.
 Reports have suggested, however, that about 85-90% of phyllodes tumors are benign and that approximately 10-15% are malignant.[4]

 Although benign phyllodes tumors do not metastasize, they have a tendency to grow aggressively and can recur locally.[3]
 Like other sarcomas, malignant phyllodes tumors metastasize hematogenously.
 Unfortunately, the pathologic appearance of a phyllodes tumor does not always predict the neoplasm's clinical behavior; in some cases, therefore, there is a degree of uncertainty about the lesion's classification.